piquelab/QuASAR/README.md

 R --vanilla --args input.pileup.bed.gz < convertPileupToQuasar.R
 ```

-Here is an example of how the final file should look:
+Here is an example of how the QuASAR infput file should look:

 ```C
 zless input.quasar.in.gz | head -5